 Inspection staff must monitor work performed and periodically inform the project engineer as to which individuals and equipment actually worked, so payrolls can be spot‑checked.

 C. Construction Period

 The project engineer and inspectors must routinely review work subcontracted to DBE subcontractors to assure work is being performed as intended and that DBEs are performing a commercially useful function.
 Where work is performed by any other contractor or with equipment not owned by the DBE, the inspector shall issue a noncompliance notice citing violation of the Specification for Disadvantaged Business Enterprises, Article 1102.17.
-This noncompliance shall be immediately reported to the project engineer, who will in turn notify the Office of Construction and Materials.
+This noncompliance shall be immediately reported to the project engineer, who will in turn notify the Construction and Materials Bureau.

 Prime contractors will be given credit toward the DBE contract goal only when a DBE performs a commercially useful function.
 The requirements for a commercially useful function are outlined in the previous section "Subcontract Approval."